(Anaphylactic Reaction; Severe Allergic Reaction)

 - Obstruction of the nose, mouth, and throat

-- Severe respiratory distress (eg, chest tightness, shortness of breath, wheezing)
+- Severe respiratory distress (such as chest tightness, shortness of breath, wheezing)

 - Heart arrhythmias